input-output-hk/catalyst-ci/docs/src/guides/languages/postgresql.md

 With prepared environment and all data, we're now ready to start operating with the source code - `*.sql` files.
 At this step we can begin performing static checks against `*.sql` files.
-These checks are intended to verify the code is healthy and well formatted to a certain standard.
-These checks are done with the help of the `sqlfluff` tool which is already configured during the `+postgres-base` target.
+These checks are intended to verify the code is healthy and well formatted to a certain standard and done with the help of the `sqlfluff` tool which is already configured during the `+postgres-base` target.

 <!-- markdownlint-disable max-one-sentence-per-line -->
 !!!
 Note